BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 A little tip: You can also use this technique to very quickly copy or delete sections of code in other files, too, like the CharacterVisuals files.

-Also, another fun fact: turns out my dad has been doing the same thing for years, just with the word bananas, and I had no idea!
-Very fun to me that we picked those words specifically tbh.
-At least, it is to me!

 Once you've copied the effect components you need to, I recommend pasting them into a separate file while you're working on them.
 You will need to do this if you plan on using my Dialogue Timeline Updater, by the way!

 #### Updating cloned effect components